 The Petzl Iko Core is our top pick among the best headlamps for running.
 We love its balance of lighting technology, weight, and comfort.
 Although brighter lights and longer battery life used to commonly come with compromises in weight and comfort, Petzl made no such compromises here.

 This headlamp emits 500 lumens of clean, cool light with two lighting beam options — flood or mixed — and three lighting levels.
 Our testers found that the middle setting of 100 lumens was plenty for running at night, but we appreciated the 500-lumen setting when the trail got technical.
-At the 500-lumen setting, this light would work for 2.5 hours, enough for most of our dark runs.
+Petzl claims that on the 500-lumen setting, this light would work for 2.5 hours, enough for most of our dark runs.

-While it looks cumberson, the harness folds up for storage, so you can easily fit the headlamp into a pocket on your pack when you don’t need it.
+While it looks cumbersome, the harness folds up for storage, so you can easily fit the headlamp into a pocket on your pack when you don’t need it.
 It’s not great in a pocket, though.
-Finally, this headlamp weighs less than 2.5 ounces and is sufficiently lightweight for a trail runner’s needs.
+Finally, this headlamp weighs less than 2.9 ounces, making it sufficiently lightweight for a trail runner’s needs.

-Our only complaint with this headlamp is that changing the battery during an all-night run can be fiddlesome, especially when cold and sleep-deprived.
+Our only complaint with this headlamp is that changing the battery during an all-night run can be fiddly, especially when cold and sleep-deprived.

 Be sure to check out our in-depth Petzl Iko Core review.